leeburridge/leeburridge/README.md

 - 👋 Hi, I’m @leeburridge
 - 👀 I’m interested in dev and gaming
-- 🌱 I’m currently learning Powershell
+- 🌱 I’m currently learning about MDM compliance
 - 📫 How to reach me leeburridge76@gmail.com

 <!---